trulacorsaut/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity, readability, and correctness are often more crucial than micro-optimizations."

 This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering or prematurely optimizing code before it's functionally complete and debugged.
 It reminds programmers to prioritize clarity and understandability in their work, as chasing theoretical performance gains early can lead to unnecessary complexity and potential bugs.

+# 2024-02-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this means striving to write clean, concise, and easily understandable code that solves problems efficiently.
+Always aim to reduce complexity by breaking down tasks into smaller components and using abstractions wisely.
+Remember, code that is easy to read, maintain, and extend will often lead to fewer bugs and more successful software projects."